Illinois Traffic Violation and DUI Lawyers

 - Using the cell phone to call for emergency assistance (aka, 911);

 - Using the cell phone in “hands-free” mode or with the use of a headset;

 - Using the cell phone while parked on the shoulder of a roadway;

-- A driver using a cell phone which has a single button to start or stop a voice communication (not the use of a text).
+- A driver using a cell phone which has a single button to start or stop a call.

 Cell Phone Ticket Penalties